Two quick notes about the ongoing contract talks between American Airlines and its pilots and flight attendants unions this week.

-Keep reading for the full hotline message from APA.
+Keep reading for the full letter from Glading sent to Parker on Monday.